darkrebel777/Bforce/README.md

 Note: This tool is only for educational purpose and not to be used illegally against anyone and i shall not be held responsible for your misuse of power.

-"GUys Do not learn to Hack , hack to learn"
+"Guys Do not learn to Hack , hack to learn"
-                              -Anonymous
+                              -Rebel
 ------------------------------------------------------------------------------------------------

 Tested in: